 - Empathic Healer: Almost — the effect is conditional on neither him nor his target being subjected to any severe impacts or injuries in the hour or six following the procedure.

-- Quantum Mechanics Can Do Anything: Tattletale's explanation of his powers invokes the many-worlds hypothesis in her explanation of his power.
+- Quantum Mechanics Can Do Anything: Played With: While Tattletale's explanation of his powers invokes the many-worlds hypothesis by stating that it works by passing off the injuries of someone to their counterparts in other universes, Word of God is that she was mistaken.

 - Dishing Out Dirt: Her power is not explicitly described, but Tecton says that he is only as powerful as he is because he was able to study what she did.

-- False Friend: Along with the rest of the Irregulars, she lets Weld give them leadership and focus, and then turns on him when they've fought their way to Doctor Mother.
+- False Friend: Along with the rest of the Irregulars, she lets Weld give them leadership and focus, and then turns on him when they've fought their way to Doctor Mother and he doesn't want to kill her.

 - Number Two: Of the Wards West, much to her frustration.